pynetscript/reality/README.md

 - Show progress bar

 Errors:
+- If "NETBOX_TOKEN" not found in environment variable an error will be raised "NetboxAPITokenNotFound".
 - If there is an authentication error we will get an error message `19/08/2018 19:50:04 - Authentication error: ACORP-HQ-EU-GR-ATHENS-DC-R1.a-corp.com`
 - If there is a connectivity (TCP/22) error we will get an error message `19/08/2018 19:50:22 - TCP/22 connectivity error: ACORP-HQ-EU-GR-ATHENS-DC-R2.a-corp.com`
 - Errors are logged in runner.log